Ronnie Clayton (Coronation Street): Casting

 The role was played by Emma Stansfield from 2005 to 2006.
 When Stansfield found that she received the role, she called her parents and burst into tears.
 She found it "overwhelming" as she knew that her life was going to change.
 Stansfield was performing in a play when she received the news and this made it difficult for her to remember her lines when she went onstage after hearing the news.
-Stansfield said in an interview that her favourite soap opera character was Dot Cotton (June Brown) from rival soap EastEnders, but she loved Coronation Streets Betty Williams (Betty Driver), calling her a "national treasure".
+Stansfield said in an interview that her favourite soap opera character was Dot Cotton (June Brown) from rival soap EastEnders, but she loved Coronation Streets Betty Turpin (Betty Driver), calling her a "national treasure".
 Talking about the differences between her and Ronnie, Stansfield believed that they were both "lively and bubbly" and added that Ronnie likes to have a "good time" and is "fun-loving".
 However, Stansfield commented that she was not as moody as Ronnie and that she was not manipulative like the character.
 Stansfield commented that her parents were very proud of her and she later brought them to the set, which led to them appearing as extras in the Rovers Return pub.
 Stansfield appeared in 56 episodes as Ronnie.
 Stansfield had worked in theatre prior to being cast on the soap and this was the first time that she found her career being featured in the news.
 Stansfield found the recognition of being in the soap difficult to get used to at first and initially believed that she would not get recognised due to looking "completely different" from her character, but she called the recognition "lovely" and noted that she had received letters from students who wanted to follow a career in acting and that she had since returned to her old comprehensive school to talk to students interested in going into the industry.
 Stansfield also had to get used to people taking pictures of her in the street, commenting, "At first I was a bit like a rabbit in the headlights, but you have to accept they're just trying to do their job.
 You sign up for that treatment when you get your contract from Corrie.
 That's the way it is".
 In 2021, Stansfield returned to Coronation Street for one episode as a different character, Penny Finton.